-1. Funding Priority Categories

-If HUD receives applications for funding greater than the amount made available under this NOFA, HUD will divide eligible applications into priority categories as follows:
+- 1. Funding Priority Categories.
+If HUD receives applications for funding greater than the amount made available under this NOFA, HUD will divide eligible applications into priority categories as follows: - a.
+Funding Category 1-Applications from eligible renewal applicants designated "high performer" in their most recent PHAS review and tribes/ THDEs that have been determined eligible as a renewal applicant (PHAS score requirement is not applicable to tribes/THDEs) will be funded for continuation of previously funded eligible positions.

-- a.
-Funding Category 1-Applications from eligible renewal applicants designated "high performer" in their most recent PHAS review will be funded for continuation of previously funded eligible positions where the positions are currently filled or are in the process of being filled because of turnover. - b.
-Funding Category 2-Eligible renewal applicants designated standard performers on the most recent PHAS review will be funded for continuation of previously funded eligible positions where the positions are currently filled or are in the process of being filled because of turnover. - c.
-Funding Category 3-Eligible renewal applicants designated troubled performers on the most recent PHAS review will be funded for continuation of previously funded eligible positions where the positions are currently filled or are in the process of being filled because of turnover. - d.
+b.
+Funding Category 2-Eligible renewal applicants designated standard performers on the most recent PHAS review will be funded for continuation of previously funded eligible positions.

+c.
+Funding Category 3-Eligible renewal applicants designated troubled performers on the most recent PHAS review will be funded for continuation of previously funded eligible positions.

+d.
 Funding Category 4-Applications from eligible new applicants agreeing to implement an FSS program of at least 25 slots.

-2. Order of Funding
+2. Order of Funding.

 a.
-Funding Category 1.
-Starting with Funding Category 1, HUD will first determine whether there are sufficient monies to fund all eligible positions requested in the funding category.
-If available funding is not sufficient to fund all positions requested in the category, HUD will calculate for each eligible applicant, the applicant's Positive Escrow Percentage and Graduation Percentage and will use these percentages in making funding decisions.
-Definitions and a description of the calculation of the FSS Positive Escrow Percentage and Graduation Percentage are included in the Definitions Section (Section I.C.) of this NOFA.
+Funding Category 1.-Starting with Funding Category 1, HUD will first determine whether there are sufficient monies to fund all eligible positions requested in the funding category.
+If available funding is not sufficient to fund all positions requested in the category, HUD will calculate, for each eligible applicant, the applicant's Positive Escrow Percentage and Graduation Percentage and will use these percentages in making funding decisions.
+Definitions of the FSS Positive Escrow Percentage and Graduation Percentage are included in the Definitions Section (Section I.C.) of this NOFA.

-HUD will begin funding eligible Funding Category 1 applicants starting with the PHAs with the highest Positive Escrow Percentage first.
+HUD will begin funding eligible Funding Category 1 applicants starting with the applicants with the highest Positive Escrow Percentage first.
 If monies are not sufficient to fund all applicants with the same Positive Escrow Percentage, HUD will fund eligible applicants in order starting with those that have the highest Graduation Percentage first.
 If funding is not sufficient to fund all applicants with the same FSS Positive Escrow Percentage and/or Graduation Percentage, HUD will select among eligible applicants by PH FSS program size (number of approved slots) starting with eligible applicants with the largest PH FSS program size first.

-- b.
-Funding Category 2.
-If funding remains after funding all Funding Category 1 applications, HUD will then process eligible Funding Category 2 applications.
-If there are not enough funds to fund all of Funding Category 2, HUD will use same criteria as above for Funding Category 1. - c.
-Funding Category 3.
-If funding remains after funding all Funding Category 2 applications, HUD will then process eligible Funding Category 3 applications.
-If there are not enough funds to fund all of Funding Category 2, HUD will use the same criteria as above for Funding Category 1. - d.
-Funding Category 4.
-If funding remains after funding all Funding Category 1, 2, and 3 applications, HUD will then process requests of eligible Funding Category 4 applicants.
-If there are not sufficient monies to fund all eligible positions requested, HUD will begin funding positions starting with applicants with the largest PH FSS program size (number of approved slots) first. - 3.
+b.
+Funding Category 2.-If funding remains after funding all Funding Category 1 applications, HUD will then process eligible Funding Category 2 applications.
+If there are not enough funds to fund all of Funding Category 2, HUD will use same criteria as above for Funding Category 1.

+c.
+Funding Category 3.-If funding remains after funding all Funding Category 2 applications, HUD will then process eligible Funding Category 3 applications.
+If there are not enough funds to fund all of Funding Category 2, HUD will use the same criteria as above for Funding Category.

+- d.
+Funding Category 4.-If funding remains after funding all Funding Category 1, 2, and 3 applications, HUD will then process requests of eligible Funding Category 4 applicants.
+If there are not sufficient monies to fund all eligible positions requested, HUD will begin funding positions starting with applicants with the largest PH FSS program size (number of approved slots) - 3.
 Based on the number of applications submitted, the GMC may elect not to process applications for a funding priority category where it is apparent that there are insufficient funds available to fund any applications within the priority category.

-4. Corrections to Deficient Applications
+Corrections to Deficient Applications.
 The General Section of the SuperNOFA provides the procedures for corrections to deficient applications.